CamiloFBL/Commander/README.md

 These are the currently supported actions:
  - Keyboard keypress.
  - Commands and application settings reading on external files.
+ - Commands customization.
+ - Applications execution.

 Planned actions:
- - Applications execution.
+*Currently thinking on new ideas*

 Planned features:
- - Commands customization.
  - Remote access for commands execution.